 The system is designed such that, if an audio card is removed, the other audio cards will still work.
 The facilities lost will only depend on the functions of the removed card.
-If a control card is removed, the audio will be unaffected, although control will be lost.
 As cards are designed to be hot-pluggable, replaced cards will synchronise upon insertion.